 The course is designed to develop an understanding about inclusive education and addressing diversity in the mainstream classroom.
-It is also formulated in a way that the learners will know the pedagogical practices and recognises ways in which different stakeholders can collaborate for the success of inclusive education.
+It is also formulated in a way that the learners willknow the pedagogical practices and recognises ways in which different stakeholders cancollaborate for the success of inclusive education.

-- Explain themeaning, definitions, and historical perspective eof inclusive education. - Discuss the Polices & Frameworks Facilitating Inclusive Education - Define and apply Adaptations Accommodations and Modifications appropriately. - Develop Inclusive Learning Environments and Academic Instructions - Demonstrate Supports and Collaborations for Inclusive Education
+- Explain the historical perspective of inclusive education. - Discuss the Polices & Frameworks Facilitating Inclusive Education - DefineAdaptations Accommodations and Modifications - Develop Inclusive Learning Environments and Academic Instructions - Demonstrate Supports and Collaborations for Inclusive Education